uber-go/guide/style.md

 ### Don't fire-and-forget goroutines

-Goroutines are lightweight, but they're not free.
-They cost memory.
+Goroutines are lightweight, but they're not free: at minimum, they cost memory for their stack and CPU to be scheduled.
-Leaking goroutines slowly consume more and more memory.
+While these costs are small for typical uses of goroutines, they can cause significant performance issues when spawned in large numbers without controlled lifetimes.
+Goroutines with unmanaged lifetimes can also cause other issues like preventing unused objects from being garbage collected and holding onto resources that are otherwise no longer used.

 Therefore, do not leak goroutines in production code.
 Use [go.uber.org/goleak](https://pkg.go.dev/go.uber.org/goleak)